 - open and effective communication

 - learning experiences for parents that will enable them to assist their own children

 - a happy environment where learning is fun

 More information can be found at the School’s website at www.hutchins.tas.edu.au.

 Parent, Teacher and Student Satisfaction

-Surveys of staff, parents and students are to be conducted in Term 3, 2010 and the results will be published to parents in the Communique newsletter and on the School’s website.
+Surveys of staff, parents and students are conducted biennially in Term 3.
+The last was in 2010 and the results are published to parents in the School’s Communique newsletter and on the School’s website.
+The next round is to be conducted this year (2012).
 Exit interviews of all departing staff are undertaken.

 The School’s income presented is displayed as funding sources.

 Key Student Outcomes

 Proportion of Year 9 Students Retained in Year 12